 The National Funeral Directors Association estimates the cost of an average funeral in 2013 was approximately $7,400.
 And that’s for ‘basic’ services and materials such as a metal casket.

-Finding $7,400+ for an unexpected funeral is likely to be difficult for many people.
+Finding that much money for an unexpected funeral is difficult for many people.
 It would create a sizable dent even for those with a sufficient emergency fund.
 A life insurance policy can help if you could not afford to provide a proper burial for your child.

 Time to Grieve